avkliskova/sverona.github.io/content/thesis/Lie theory.md

 weight: 4
 ---

 A full exposition of the theory of Lie algebras and their representations is well beyond the scope of this paper.
-We provide here only the necessary definitions and theorems to read §3.
+We provide here only the necessary definitions and theorems to read [Chapter 3](../supporting-graphs).

-We loosely follow [Humphreys 1972]{{% sidenote %}}James E. Humphreys. *Introduction to Lie algebras and representation theory.* Springer-Verlag, 1972.{{% /sidenote %}} An introduction to the subject more suitable for advanced undergraduates is [@erdmann-wildon].
+We loosely follow [Humphreys 1972].{{% sidenote %}}James E. Humphreys. *Introduction to Lie algebras and representation theory.* Springer-Verlag, 1972.{{% /sidenote %}} An introduction to the subject more suitable for advanced undergraduates is [EW 2006].{{% sidenote %}}Karin Erdmann and Mark J. Wildon. *Introduction to Lie algebras.* Springer-Verlag, 2006.{{% /sidenote %}}

 {{% div class="definition" %}}